ServerBot User Manual v1.10.0

 The Bot requires:

-if something goes wrong, the Bot should let you know what the problem is
+If something goes wrong, the Bot should let you know what the problem is

 and ask for approval of the correction or it will abandon the launch/installation.